h-livv/citehop/docs/KNOWN_LIMITATIONS.md

   distribution.
 The 74% match+partial figure is **FreeToken gpt-oss-20b** + the
   3-type `quantum_computing_review` schema on 18 completed papers, not 0.6B.
 - **Reloading gpt-oss-20b** (or any large instruct model) is a tens-of-hours job on the remaining ~700 pending papers.
-Citehop will not start that unless you load the model and press Resume.
+CiteHop will not start that unless you load the model and press Resume.
 - **Machina `num_gpu` on a cached Ollama tag** — still coupled for Ollama;
   FreeToken ignores it.
 See `BUGS.md`.